ennioma/arek/README.md

 <a name="contribute"></a>
 # How to contribute
-Contributions are welcome 🙌  If you'd like to improve this projects I've shared with the community, just open an issue or raise a PR.
+Contributions are welcome 🙌  If you'd like to improve this projects I've shared with the community, just open an issue or raise a PR from the current develop branch.

 For any information or request feel free to contact me on twitter (@ennioma).